 Mains

 Last updated on

-If you want to stretch your budget or make the soup more nourishing, simmer a couple of bone-in chicken thighs in water with onion, garlic, 2 bay leaves, a pinch of thyme, and salt to taste.
+If you want to stretch your budget or make the soup more nourishing, simmer a couple of bone‑in chicken thighs in water with onion, garlic, two bay leaves, a pinch of thyme, and salt to taste.
 Once the chicken is cooked, shred it for serving and use the cooking liquid as your broth.
-It adds flavor, saves money, and is likely healthier!
+It adds flavor, saves money, and gives you a richer base that makes the whole soup taste even better.
+When you use cuts that include skin and bones, you get the added benefit of collagen, gelatin, and more minerals.
+That means extra nutrients and extra flavor.
+We call that a win-win!

+Mains